Installation

 Where to go next

-Congratulations, now you have a fully functioning Gimlet dashboard locally available for evaluation.
+Congratulations, now you have a fully functioning Gimlet dashboard available for evaluation.